-What is the Interest Tax Shield?
+What is Interest Tax Shield?

 The Interest Tax Shield refers to the tax savings resulting from the tax-deductibility of the interest expense on debt borrowings.
 The payment of interest expense reduces the taxable income and the amount of taxes due – a demonstrated benefit of having debt and interest expense.

-How to Calculate the Interest Tax Shield
+How to Calculate Interest Tax Shield (Step-by-Step)

 If a company decides to take on debt, the lender is compensated through interest expense, which will be reflected on the company’s income statement in the non-operating income/(expenses) section.

 The interest tax shield helps offset the loss caused by the interest expense associated with debt, which is why companies pay close attention to it when taking on more debt.

 Because of the tax-deductibility of interest expense, the weighted average cost of capital (WACC) takes into account the tax reduction in its formula.
 Unlike dividends, interest expense payments reduce the taxable income.